lab1092/blender-manual_ja/manual/render/cycles/camera.rst

 Fisheye lenses are typically wide angle lenses with strong distortion, useful for creating panoramic images for e.g. dome projection, or as an artistic effect.
-The :guilabel:`Fisheye Equisolid` lens will best match real cameras.
+The *Fisheye Equisolid* lens will best match real cameras.
 It provides a lens focal length and field of view angle, and will also take the sensor dimensions into account.

-The :guilabel:`Fisheye Equidistant` lens does not correspond to any real lens model; it will give a circular fisheye that doesn't take any sensor information into account but rather uses the whole sensor.
+The *Fisheye Equidistant* lens does not correspond to any real lens model; it will give a circular fisheye that doesn't take any sensor information into account but rather uses the whole sensor.
 This is a good lens for full dome projection.